psycopg/psycopg/docs/connection.rst

-        .. note:: You can use ``async with`` to close the connection automatically when the block is exited, but be careful about the async quirkness: see :ref:`with-statement` for details.
+        .. note:: You can use ``async with`` to close the connection automatically when the block is exited, but be careful about the async quirkness: see :ref:`async-with` for details.

     .. automethod:: cursor

-        .. note:: You can use ``async with`` to close the cursor automatically when the block is exited, but be careful about the async quirkness: see :ref:`with-statement` for details.
+        .. note:: You can use ``async with`` to close the cursor automatically when the block is exited, but be careful about the async quirkness: see :ref:`async-with` for details.

     .. automethod:: commit
     .. automethod:: rollback